cam-inc/camflake/README.md

 The default base time is `2017-06-01T00:00:00Z`.

 You can modify the base time during initialization of Camflake instance.
-Though, RuntimeException will be thrown if you pass a invalid parameter to the constructor.
+If you pass an invalid parameter to the constructor, RuntimeException will be thrown.

 * A base time which is before UNIX epoch (`1970-01-01T00:00:00Z`)
 * A base time which is after current time.

 The max time of the elapsed time is about 69 years (2,199,023,255,551 msec) from base time.
-RuntimeException will thrown when the elapsed time exceeded the max time.
+And RuntimeException will thrown when the elapsed time exceeded the max time.

 #### Sequence number